SYRACUSE, NY —

-SYRACUSE, NY — There are many words that can be used to describe the year that 2020 has been, but ordinary is not one of them.
+We can use many words for the year that 2020 has been.
+But ordinary is not one of them.
 The Coronavirus Pandemic is forcing everyone to adapt to unusual circumstances, and college recruitment is no different.
-In-person recruitment and on-campus tours can only be conducted behind a computer screen, making it significantly harder for players to experience a true recruitment process.
+In-person recruitment and on-campus tours can only be conducted behind a computer screen, making it significantly harder for players to experience a proper recruitment process.
 Even with everything that 2020 has thrown Pro Holmes Sports’s way, they’ve never lost sight of their mission statement: developing players and preparing them for life as college athletes.
-To see how well PHS has responded to the global pandemic, look no further than PHS forward Sayid Burnside.
-Burnside, a 6’9” forward from Greenville, SC, originally saw himself going pro in a different sport.
+To see how well PHS has responded to the global pandemic, look no further than PHS academy Post Graduate forward Sayid Burnside.
+Burnside, a 6’9″ forward from Greenville, SC, initially saw himself going pro in a different sport.

-“I was gonna go to the NFL, on everything,” expressed Burnisde who only picked up a basketball after a freshman year growth spurt gave him an extra four inches.
-He has since grown to a towering 6’9”, but his transition from running back to the five came with plenty of criticism.
-“Lot of people said I wasn’t supposed to be here…called me tall for nothing, just bashing me all the time,” said Burnside, who used the hate to “fuel me every night.”
+“I was gonna go to the NFL, on everything,” expressed Burnside, who only picked up a basketball after a freshman year growth spurt gave him an extra four inches.
+He has since grown to a towering 6’9″, but his transition from running back to the five came with plenty of criticism.
+“Lot of people said I wasn’t supposed to be here…called me tall for nothing, just bashing me all the time,” who used the hate to “fuel me every night.”

 As a tall yet raw prospect, Burnside mainly played center in high school.
-Where he found it difficult to work on developing his perimeter game.
-With basketball nowadays transitioning to a more versatile and positionless style of play, Burnside felt the best way to get better was to continue developing his offensive arsenal.Nonetheless, Burnside was “confined to playing the five” in high school, and never really got the freedom to develop his skills.That is, until he signed with PHS and met Coach Aaron Holmes for the first time.
-“I could do things, but I just wouldn’t show it, and then Coach Holmes helped me get over that hump,” admits Burnside who credits Holmes for moving him from center to forward, letting his offensive game grow.
+Where he found it challenging to develop his perimeter game.
+With basketball nowadays transitioning to a more versatile and positionless play style.
+Burnside felt the best way to get better was to continue developing his offensive arsenal.Nonetheless, Burnside was “confined to playing the five” in high school and never got the freedom to develop skills.That is until he signed with PHS and met Coach Aaron Holmes for the first time.
+“I could do things, but I just wouldn’t show it.Coach Holmes helped me get over that hump,” admits Burnside, who credits Holmes for moving him from the center to forward, letting his offensive game grow.

-Holmes has also had a huge impact on developing player mentality, a sentiment that surely doesn’t only apply to Burnside.
+Holmes has also significantly impacted developing player mentality, a sentiment that surely doesn’t only apply to Burnside.
 “Coach Homes, he’s just a great coach, a great mentor.
-“He made us believe in ourselves more,” added Phanor who also didn’t start playing basketball until his freshman year.
-With two players still somewhat new to the sport, Holmes has made quick work developing these kids into college level athletes.
+“He made us believe in ourselves more,” added Phanor, who also didn’t start playing basketball until his freshman year.
+With two players still somewhat new to the sport, Holmes quickly developed these kids into college-level athletes.